-All meetings of the Riverside Historical Society are lunchtime meetings We will be at our NEW MEETING location at the Riverside Medical Clinic in their downstairs conference room.
+Meetings of the Riverside Historical Society are from 12:30 to 1:30. at the Riverside Medical Clinic in the downstairs conference room.

 7117 Brockton Avenue

 We have a social hour (bring your own lunch) from 11:30 am until 12:30 pm then a short meeting, followed by a presentation about some aspect of local history.

 The Old Spanish Trail from Cajon Pass to La Placita de los Trujillos.
 (Nicholas R. Cataldo)